giovanna14/GetData_CourseProject/CodeBook.md

-A subset of tidy data was obtained from the above data frame by discarding the activityID column in favour of the more descriptive activityName and retaining only those columns with calculated mean and standard deviation of measured quantities.
-It was chosen not to keep quantities for which only a mean, but not a standard deviation were available.
+A subset of tidy data was obtained from the above data frame by discarding the activityID column in favour of the more descriptive activityName and retaining only the variables representing the mean and standard deviation of the following quantities:

+tBodyAcc-XYZ
+tGravityAcc-XYZ
+tBodyAccJerk-XYZ
+tBodyGyro-XYZ
+tBodyGyroJerk-XYZ
+tBodyAccMag
+tGravityAccMag
+tBodyAccJerkMag
+tBodyGyroMag
+tBodyGyroJerkMag
+fBodyAcc-XYZ
+fBodyAccJerk-XYZ
+fBodyGyro-XYZ
+fBodyAccMag
+fBodyAccJerkMag
+fBodyGyroMag
+fBodyGyroJerkMag

+Hence the selected subset contains 66 variables with measurements as well as a subject identifier and an activity descriptor.

-The variable names have been edited so that they are still descriptive like the original ones but do not contain any space, nor "-", "()" signs.
+The names of variables have been edited so that they are still descriptive like the original ones but do not contain any space, nor "-", "()" signs.
 For improving human readability, the first character of each word composing a variable name is capitalized, except for the first word.

-Finally, from this subset of data a new tidy data set has been created that contains the average values of the quantities in the previoius subset for each subject and activity.
+Finally, from this subset of data a new tidy data set in wide format has been created that contains the average values of the quantities in the previoius subset for each subject and activity.
 Observations have been reordered according to activity type and subject id.

-This last data set includes the following
-68 variables:
+### Outcome

+The final outcome is a wide tidy data set composed of the following 68 variables, with measurements in gravity units of 'g' for the accelerator signals and in units of radians/second for the gyroscope signals.

 "subject"
 "activityName"